 In the Quechua Indian language, Machu Picchu means “Old Peak” or “Old Mountain.”

 Machu Picchu is made up of more than 150 buildings, ranging from baths and houses to temples and sanctuaries.

 The compound contains more than 100 separate flights of stairs.
 Most of the individual staircases were carved from one slab of stone.

-Although many of the stones used to build the city weighted more than 50 pounds each, it is believed that no wheels were used to transport these rocks up the mountain.
+Although many of the stones used to build the city weighed more than 50 pounds each, it is believed that no wheels were used to transport these rocks up the mountain.
 Rather, it is thought that hundreds of men pushed the heavy rocks up the steep mountainside.

-- The Incas were some of the best masons in the world.
-The structures were so well built with a technique called ashlar (stones cut to fit together without using mortar) that not even a knife blade can fit between the stones.
+The Incas were some of the best masons in the world.
+The structures were so well built with a technique called ashlar (stones cut to fit together without using mortar) that not even a knife blade could fit between the stones.

 Machu Picchu was known only locally until Yale professor Hiram Bingham rediscovered the site in 1911.
 His book The Lost City of the Incas was based on his findings.

 A long-standing dispute between Peru and Yale University has existed about the artifacts collected by Bingham during his exploration of the site.
 Yale maintains that it owns the items, while Peru insists the artifacts were given on loan.